All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I make my own bacteriostatic water at home?

-No. Do not attempt to make bacteriostatic water at home.
-The manufacturing process requires a sterile environment, precise concentrations of benzyl alcohol, and quality testing that cannot be replicated in a home setting.
+No. Don't attempt to make bacteriostatic water at home.
+The manufacturing process requires a sterile environment, precise concentrations of benzyl alcohol, and quality testing that can't be replicated in a home setting.
 Using improperly prepared water for injections creates serious infection risks.

 Is bacteriostatic water safe for subcutaneous injections?

 Yes.
 Bacteriostatic water is USP-grade and specifically designed for use in injectable preparations.
 The 0.9% benzyl alcohol concentration is well within safe limits for subcutaneous and intramuscular injections.
-However, it should not be used in newborns due to benzyl alcohol sensitivity.
+But it shouldn't be used in newborns due to benzyl alcohol sensitivity.

 How do I know if my bacteriostatic water has gone bad?